Insano7/InsanEmu/README.md

 InsanEmu
 ========

-Dofus Emulator based on Cyon for 1.29
+Dofus Emulator based on Cyon for 1.29 coded in Java.